ethering/basespace-help/_docs/articles/tutorials/plan-neoprep-runs.md

 {% endstep %}

 {% callout note, NOTE %}
 If your Biological Sample does not exist, you can create one here.
-Simply select the Sample in BaseSpace and specify the Name, Species, and Nucleic Acid for the Sample.
+Simply select the Sample in BaseSpace Hub and specify the Name, Species, and Nucleic Acid for the Sample.
 Once that information in entered, you can click **Create** to create and select that Biological Sample.
 {% endcallout %}

 {% step 5, /images/tutorials/plan-neoprep-runs-step5.png, Configure Run - Part 3 - Review the Run %}